MAD YOUTH & KIDS CAMP

 How will it compare to last year?

-We will continue the smashing success of the 2018 youth program, during which the kids spent their week learning, growing, making friends, and having a blast.
-They explored (or furthered existing skills in) Irish whistle, fiddle, and dancing.
-They learned and performed Irish songs, tried their hand at different instruments and crafts, and composed their own Irish mythical stories.
+We will continue the smashing success of the 2018 Kids Camp with an expanded age range.
+The kids will spend their week learning, growing, making friends, and having a blast.
+They will explore (or furthered existing skills in) their instruments of choice, dancing, creative writing.
+They will learn Irish songs, try their hand at different instruments and crafts, and composed their own Irish mythical stories.

 How many spaces are there?